 What is "custom meat?"

 "Custom" beef is butchered exactly the way you want it.
 You can contact our butcher, Quadra-K, to give them instructions.
 If you don't have a specific preference, or if you are ordering a quarter, they will use their standard cut and wrap package, which is what our family personally uses.

 What kind of cows do you have?
 Will I get a steer or a heifer or a cow?

 We raise a black angus/lowline angus cross.
 Lowlines are an Australian breed that come from the traditional angus bloodlines.
 In the US, angus have been bred up in size to perform well in feedlots.
 Lowlines were kept smaller in frame in order to perform well in pasture-based conditions.
-Our mother cows are standard angus and we have one full blood Lowline bull named Maka and one half blood Lowline bull named Patron.
+Our mother cows are standard angus and we have one full blood Lowline bull named Maka and two half blood Lowline bulls named Patron and Houston.

 We butcher both steers and heifers at two years of age.
 There is no difference in flavor between a steer and a heifer.
 A cow is a female that has had at least one calf.
 As animals age, the meat becomes less tender.
 We do not butcher cows, as a rule, unless they are being ground up for burger, when the tenderness factor is not an issue.

 Yes!
 We are always happy to have our customers out for tours.
 We do keep very full schedules, so allow us at least a week to schedule tours.

 Can I come work for you?